digital-craftsman-de/date-time-precision/UPGRADE.md

 ## From 0.6.* to 0.7.0

-No breaking changes
+No breaking changes.

 ## From 0.5.* to 0.6.0

-No breaking changes
+No breaking changes.

 ## From 0.4.* to 0.5.0